AlexanderKirchnerHausler/akhwebsite/content/about.md

 **Kirchner-Häusler, A.**, Boiger, M., Uchida, Y., Higuchi, A., Uchida, Y., & Mesquita, M. (2020). *“Relatively Happy”: ratios of positive & negative affect and relationship satisfaction in two cultural contexts.* Manuscript submitted to the Journal of Cross-Cultural Psychology.

 Boiger, M., **Kirchner-Häusler, A.**, Schouten, A., Uchida, Y., & Mesquita, M. (2020). *Different Bumps in the Road: The Emotional Dynamics of Couple Disagreements in Belgium and Japan*.
-Manuscript submitted to Emotion.
+Manuscript accepted in Emotion.

 Schouten, A., Boiger, M., **Kirchner-Häusler, A.**, Uchida, Y., & Mesquita, B. (2020).
 Cultural Differences in Emotion Suppression in Belgian and Japanese Couples: A Social Functional Model. *Frontiers in Psychology, 11*, 1048. https://doi.org/10.3389/fpsyg.2020.01048